Undergraduate Medical Education (UGME) Awards

 MMCF – Robin Krause Human Values Convocation Prize

-This prize is presented to the graduating student who best exhibit the traits inherent in the Mission Statement and goals of the Human Values Program:
+- The purpose of this convocation prize is to recognize graduating students who exemplify the principles outlined in the Mission Statement and goals of the Human Values Program.

 Required documentation: